xebia/cypress-training/docs/1-navigation.md

 3. Assert that this element contains certain attributes.
 Use `cy.should()` to assert that the element is represented according to your expectations.
 The goal of your test is to assert that the landing page has been successfully opened.

-### Important!
-The TabTracker has a nasty bug that sometimes redirects you to the Songs page.
-If you notice this please use `cy.clock()` as the first command in your test.

 ### If you get stuck
 You can find the three used Commands in this exercise in the Cypress API documentation.
 Use this documentation to complete your exercise.